zachhinz/Java-Projects/README.md

 the starting point of that sequence.

 # Silver Dollar Game
 Graphical implementation of the silver dollar game using Java.
-Coin describes the features of the particular features of the coin, Coinstrip the features of the coinstrip, and GraphicsCoinStrip holds the main method while also ensuring that no rules are violated.
+Coin describes the features of the particular features of the coin, CoinStrip the features of the coinstrip, and GraphicsCoinStrip holds the main method while also ensuring that no rules are violated.